Fiqh of Repentance & Human Rights (Haqqul Adami): Complete Guide

 An illustration metaphorically depicting the danger of *ghibah* (backbiting), showing the silhouettes of two people whispering in a dark room, with a mirror reflection revealing them eating raw flesh.

-The Etiquette of the Sick and the Obligation to Repent Before Death Comes According to the Book Asna al-Matalib.
+The Etiquette of the Sick and the Obligation of Repentance Before Death According to Asna al-Matalib

 Hands of a patient holding prayer beads (tasbih), praying for forgiveness.